 “A light burst through and I saw the birth of a new instrument based upon Mario Maccaferri’s bracing and arching of his famous “flattop” popularized by Django Rheinhardt.
 I began drawing up new instrument designs and brainstorming new ways to approach the modern steel-string mandolin and guitar.” -Will Nash

-In 2010, Will joined the Red Chair Gallery in downtown Bend; there, he partnered with 30 other artists in the membership gallery to show furniture, sculpture, instruments and housewares.
-His signature "swivel-back" chairs and spoons and spatula's are gallery mainstays.
+From 2010 to 2019, Will was a member artist at the Red Chair Gallery in downtown Bend; there, he partnered with 30 other artists to show furniture, sculpture, instruments and housewares.
+His signature "swivel-back" chairs and spoons and spatula's were gallery mainstays.